 How Appreciation Can Save Your Relationship

-The funny thing about relationships is that they are often treated as a milestone.
+The interesting thing about relationships is that they are often treated as a milestone.
 When I think of a milestone, the idea of college graduation or turning 18 comes to mind.
-A milestone, is simply a significant stage of life that one meets.
+A milestone is simply a significant stage of life that one meets.

 As mentioned earlier, the funny thing about relationships is that we often treat them as a milestone.
 Relationships in no way should be treated as a milestone.
 Simply because relationships are forever evolving, growing, and changing.